jgajula/desk/README.md

        2. Good test coverage using Rspec
        3. Consistent naming conventions followed
        4. Code works as expected
+       5. Angular JS for filtering labels
-       5. Intuitive use experience provided
+       6. Intuitive use experience provided
-       6. Code is well commented with useful information
+       7. Code is well commented with useful information
-       7. Knowledge of git version system demonstrated(github)
+       8. Knowledge of git version system demonstrated(github)
-       8. Knowledge of cloud deployments demonstrated(heroku)
+       9. Knowledge of cloud deployments demonstrated(heroku)

 # Filters and Cases